Genuine and spurious (non-)ergodicity in single particle tracking: Introduction

 In SPT experiments involving diffusion phenomena studies, the main observable is the displacement $x(t+\Delta)-x(t)$, i.e., the increment of the process $x(t)$.
-The notion of ergodicity is generalized to such two-time variables, and most interest is paid on the behavior of the squared increment.
-The statistics corresponding to the left hand side of Eq.~(\ref{eq-ergodicity}) is now the time-averaged mean-squared displacement (TAMSD) based on averaging over a lag time $\Delta$ along one single trajectory of length $T$.
-The statistics corresponding to the right hand side of Eq.~(\ref{eq-ergodicity}) will be discussed in detail below.
-A standard method for assessing the (non-)ergodicity of a stochastic process is to compare the MSD and TAMSD in the limit of long trajectories, as proposed in \cite{he2008, metz2014a}.
-The discordance between MSD and TAMSD is then considered as a sign for ergodicity breaking.
-This approach has been effective in detecting weak ergodicity breaking across various nonstationary processes, both in theoretical studies and experiments \cite{wang2022a,jeon2011,barkai2005,diego2011,manzo2015, diego2017,tabei,vilk2022}.
-However, it contradicts the probabilistic definition of ergodicity (\ref{eq-ergodicity}).
-For instance, for BM, MSD-TAMSD equivalence holds, yet it is inherently a nonstationary process and should be classified as nonergodic.
-Conversely, the Ornstein-Uhlenbeck process, which is stationary and moreover ergodic, yields a TAMSD that is twice the MSD at long times, as we will see below.
-According to the MSD-TAMSD comparison, this would indicate nonergodicity---an outcome inconsistent with the established understanding of the process.
+Note that Eq.~(\ref{eq-ergodicity}) typically defines the equality of the ensemble and time averages for an observable depending on the value of $x$ at one single time, while the squared displacements considered in Eqs.~(\ref{eq-msd}) and (\ref{eq-tamsd}) involve the values of $x$ at two times.
+This fact is indeed of relevance, as we proceed to show.
+The notion of ergodicity is generalized to such two-time variables (by considering a set of increments for a fixed time lag), and most interest is paid to the behavior of the squared increment.
+The statistic corresponding to the left hand side of Eq.~(\ref{eq-ergodicity}) is now the TAMSD, Eq.~(\ref{eq-tamsd}).
+The statistic corresponding to the right hand side of Eq.~(\ref{eq-ergodicity}) can be defined in different ways.
+The standard way is using the MSD defined by Eq.~(\ref{eq-msd}), which explicitly depends on the initial condition.
+This approach was applied across various processes, both in theoretical studies and experiments \cite{wang2022a,jeon2011,barkai2005,diego2011,manzo2015, diego2017,tabei,vilk2022}, giving the possibility to distinguish between different processes.
+However, it is not suitable as the test for ergodicity.
+For instance, for BM, MSD-TAMSD equivalence holds, in spite of the fact that the process is nonstationary and should be classified as nonergodic.
+Moreover, the Ornstein-Uhlenbeck process starting at the minimum of the potential, is asymptotically stationary and ergodic, however it yields a TAMSD that is twice the MSD at long times, as we will see below.